saulgreenberg/Timelapse/SQLiteNeededFixes.md

 below for full detail, including a provenance check confirming this pragma predates any Claude-assisted work on this project (traces to the repo's first commit, 2025-12-11).

-Phase 2 status: #1 (read-path Busy/Locked retry) — **code written** (all four read primitives in `SQLiteWrapper.cs` now retry on `Busy`/`Locked` with the short budget), builds clean, but **live-contention verification is inconclusive**: a real contention test (same-process, then cross-process with `PRAGMA locking_mode=EXCLUSIVE` + a confirmed held lock) never actually produced a `SQLITE_BUSY`/`LOCKED` exception — every read succeeded near-instantly regardless of the lock.
-This does NOT mean the code is wrong (it's a minimal, structural mirror of the already-proven write-path retry logic, and demonstrably doesn't alter the success path), but it means the new catch branches have not been empirically confirmed to fire.
-Paused here rather than claimed as verified — see "Open questions" for next steps.
+**#1 — done, accepted at code-review-level confidence (decided 2026-07-14).** All four read primitives in `SQLiteWrapper.cs` now retry on `Busy`/`Locked` with the short budget.
+Three separate live-contention test attempts never managed to reproduce a real `SQLITE_BUSY`/`LOCKED` exception, so the new catch branches were never empirically observed to fire — but given #11 was plausibly the dominant real cause of the original read failures and is now fixed independently, the decision was to accept the code as structurally sound (minimal mirror of already-proven write-path logic) rather than keep chasing a repro.
+See finding #1 below for the full reasoning and the fallback plan if read-lock errors resurface later.

+**Phase 3 (#5/#6) — done (2026-07-14):** `UpdateSyncImageSetToDatabase` and
+`RepairClassificationCategoriesIfNeeded` now show a new `Dialogs.TimelapseOperationRetryDialog` (single "Retry" button, closing = proceed to fatal) after their existing automatic retries are exhausted, capped at one manual retry, before falling through to the unchanged fatal dialog.
+See Phase 3 below for the full design history and reasoning.

+**Remaining open items (all manual/UI verification, not design decisions):** finding #10's manual test (mailto/clipboard/Explorer-reveal — implemented and build-verified, end-to-end confirmation in the running app still outstanding) and Phase 3's manual test (trigger a failure, confirm Retry/fatal-fallback behavior — needs a real or simulated lock-contention scenario to reach).
 This document is written to be self-contained so a fresh session (or a different person) can pick up the work without needing the original conversation.

 ## Session context